shuttle-hq/synth/docs/blog/2021-09-07-mocking-a-production-api.md

 success!
 We got it done to spec.

-An interesting thing to note is that **60%** of the time was spent on ideating, researching and planing - and only 40% of the time on the actual implementation.
+An interesting thing to note is that **60%** of the time was spent on ideating, researching and planning - and only 40% of the time on the actual implementation.
 However, spending all that time planning before writing code definitely saved us a bunch of time, and if we didn't plan so much the project would have overshot or failed.